top of page

 6. There is a difference in bloodlines within the Golden Retriever Breed.
 The field lines tend to be much more energetic than the conformation lines, or the English Cream lines.

-In summary, over the years, I have considered to breed many different breeds, but just have not found one that I felt was as family friendly, as versatile, as pretty/cute, as smart and easy to train, as affectionate, and all around great dog, as the Golden Retrievers, Standard Poodles, and Standard Goldendoodles.
-For a while, I contemplated raising the miniature Goldendoodles, but then I learned that there is a difference between the temperaments of the smaller Poodles, vs. the Standard Poodles.
-My larger dogs (Golden Retrievers, Standard Poodles, Goldendoodles) do not seem to be nearly as intimidated by children, as the smaller dogs that I have had, therefore, much less likely to snap at them.
+In summary, over the years, I have considered to breed many different breeds, but just have not found one that I felt was as family friendly, as versatile, as pretty/cute, as smart and easy to train, as affectionate, and all around great dog, as the Golden Retriever.
 Even so, I always recommend that puppies/dogs and small children are never left alone together, and always supervised.

 I highly recommend to ALWAYS research your breeds, before getting a puppy/dog.
 Genetics are hard wired into them, and if you do your research, you will have a much better idea of whether that particular breed would be a good fit for you, your family, and your lifestyle.
 All puppies are cute, but they all grow up to be dogs, and you want one that has been bred in a way that will be a good mesh between you and your dog.
 For example, if you are wanting a laid back lap dog, probably not a good idea to get a Jack Russell Terrier.
 If you are wanting an easy to train dog, that will always stay by your side, you will most likely be disappointed if you adopt a Siberian Husky.
 If you are wanting a running companion, a Bassett Hound might not be a good choice.
 If you want a quiet dog, you probably don't want to get a Beagle.
 If you want to put your dog into agility, you may be able to find a lot better choice than a Great Dane.
 Genetics are so important, and so are blood lines.
 The blood lines within a breed can vary a lot as well.

-I have a lot of people that ask me about the breeds that I have, and why I don't breed the miniature Goldendoodles.
-I hope this answers a lot of questions, about why I stick with the breeds that I have.
+I hope this answers a lot of questions, about why I stick with the breed that I have.
 For me, my family, and my lifestyle, I just couldn't find anything that I felt would be a better fit.

 Thank you for reading, and please feel free to check out the rest of my website and blog!